-- A shirt with solid fabric covering the front, back, and sides under the arms - Bottoms with solid fabric covering the buttocks and upper - Appropriate footwear with a solid bottom/sole.
-Prohibited clothing includes: - Clothing that exposes undergarments. - Head coverings, such as hats and hoods. - Clothing that promotes tobacco, alcohol, or drugs. - Clothing that depicts violence, hatred, racism, sexually suggestive messages, or is gang-related.
+- A shirt with solid fabric covering the front, back, and sides under the arms - Bottoms with solid fabric covering the buttocks and upper thigh. - Appropriate footwear with a solid bottom/sole.

+Prohibited clothing includes:

+- Clothing that exposes undergarments.
+Ex.
+Spaghetti straps - Head coverings, such as hats and hoods. - Clothing that promotes tobacco, alcohol, or drugs. - Clothing that depicts violence, hatred, racism, sexually suggestive messages, or is gang- related.